What to Do in Rome: Complete Guide for First Timers

 Castel Sant’Angelo

-I had never actually been into Castel Sant’Angelo until our latest trip despite walking by it countless times.
+I had never actually been into Castel Sant’Angelo until a recent trip despite walking by it countless times.

 The building was built as a mausoleum for Emperor Hadrian, and has been co-opted by various factions in Rome like the Catholic Church ever since (it still has the tomb of Hadrian though).